113A Calendar Fall 2019

 - Peer review (Peer Review sheet distributed)

-Homework: Complete the draft and submit it to Canvas and also email a copy to your small group members an attachment (.doc or .docx) by Saturday, Dec.
-1.
+Homework: Complete the draft and submit it to Canvas (.doc or .docx) by Saturday, Nov.
+30.

 Small Group Peer Review